 Data Representation Value Environment

+LINUX_32 Linux for Intel Architecture on 32-bit platform

+INTEL_ABI ABI UNIX on Intel 32-bit platform

 MVS_32 z/OS on 32-bit platform

 OS2 OS/2 on Intel 32-bit platform

 VAX_VMS VAX VMS

 WINDOWS_32 Microsoft Windows on 32-bit platform

 WINDOWS_64 Microsoft Windows 64-Bit Edition

-1 Although these 32-bit and 64-bit OpenVMS Alpha systems have different data representations for some compiler data types, SAS data sets that are created by the BASE engine do not store the data types that are different; therefore, CEDA is not required between these two groups.

-□ when the encoding of character values for the SAS file is incompatible with the currently executing SAS session encoding.
+- 1 Although these 32-bit and 64-bit OpenVMS Alpha systems have different data representations for some compiler data types, SAS data sets that are created by the BASE engine do not store the data types that are different; therefore, CEDA is not required between these two groups. - □ when the encoding of character values for the SAS file is incompatible with the currently executing SAS session encoding.

 Note: Transcoding could result in character data loss.
-For information about encoding and transcoding, see SAS National Language Support (NLS): User's Guide. $\triangle$ options msglevel=i;
+For information about encoding and transcoding, see SAS National Language Support (NLS): User's Guide. $\triangle$

-Note: Starting in SAS 9, you can tell SAS to display a message when CEDA is being used by setting the SAS system option MSGLEVEL=I:
+Note: Starting in SAS 9, by default SAS displays a message when CEDA is being used.
 Here is an example of the message:

-''' INFO: Data file HEALTH.GRADES.DATA is in a format native to another host or the file encoding does not match the session encoding.
-Cross Environment Data Access will be used, which may require additional CPU resources and reduce performance. '''
+NOTE: Data file HEALTH.GRADES.DATA is in a format that is native to another host, or the file encoding does not match the session encoding.

+Cross Environment Data Access will be used, which might require additional CPU resources and might reduce performance.